 - Special features: If you want to use the truck for commercial goods transport, you must have a basic qualification in accordance with the Professional Drivers Qualification Act (BKrFQG).
 Without this, you are allowed to drive C1 trucks, but not commercially.
 You can find more information under "Frequently Asked Questions" on this page.

 - Another special feature: Anyone wishing to use C1 category vehicles commercially must take part in further training every 5 years after the initial qualification.

-The theory lessons consist of 6 double lessons of 90 minutes basic material and 6 double lessons of 90 minutes class-specific additive (2 double lessons in case you are already in category D1 or D).
+The theory lessons consist of 6 lessons for 90 minutes of basic material and 6 lessons of 90 minutes class-specific additive (2 lessons, in case you are already in category D1 or D).

 The total number of driving lessons always depends on the individual learning progress of the student.
-However, there is also a certain number of compulsory lessons for the C1 driving licence category:
+However, there is also a certain number of compulsory lessons for the C1 driver's licence category:

-- 3x overland trip of 45 minutes each
+- 3x country road trips of 45 minutes each

 Part I: Departure control

 - Driver's licence application (50 €)

 - First aid course (30 €)